-Environments for Humans brings together some of the Web's most notable experts in and for an all-new, three-day online conference, the CSS Summit 2015!
-Bring the experts to your desktop July 7-July 9, 2015 from 9AM to 4PM (CT).
+Environments for Humans brings together some of the Web's most notable experts in CSS and Sass for an all-new, three-day online conference, the CSS Summit 2015!
+Bring the experts to your desktop July 7-9, 2015 from 9AM to 5PM (CT).

 Don't miss this great event and purchase your tickets now!

 SVG Track \\ July 7, 2015 \\ 9AM to 6PM CT

 by Jason Garber, Co-author of Foundation HTML5 with CSS3

 Twelve years ago, Steve Champeon coined the term "progressive enhancement," giving a name to the idea that we should build websites with a base level of functionality and apply layers of enhancement depending on a browser's capabilities.

 Today, we use and access the Web more frequently from a variety of devices on wildly variable connections.

 What impact has this had on a development process like progressive enhancement?
 What's changed?
 What's stayed the same?

 In this presentation, Jason will give a brief history of progressive enhancement, discuss its relevance in 2015, and offer a framework for applying the principles of progressive enhancement to the entire design process.